seizeall/CAGA-SGA/README.md

 # CAGA-SGA
-This is the official implementation of the CAGA-SGA model, and the related paper will be submitted to IEEE TAFFC.
+This is the official implementation of the CAGA-SGA model, and the related paper has been submitted to IEEE TAFFC.